1moses1/node-postgres-gitops-kro/README.md

 ---

-## 🧪 Future Improvements
+## Future Improvements

 - Enable Ingress with TLS (Cert-Manager).
 - CI pipeline to auto-push custom Docker images.
-- Use the secrets manager
+- Use the Secrets Manager tools

 ---